Abdulah-eng/AltmanProject/VIDEO_MANAGEMENT.md

 # Video Management System

-This document explains how to use the video management system for displaying YouTube videos on the media page and home page.
+This document explains how to use the video management system for displaying YouTube videos on the home page.

 ## Overview

-The video management system allows you to add, edit, and manage YouTube videos through the admin dashboard.
-Videos are displayed on both the media page (`/media`) and home page in beautiful card layouts with thumbnails and play buttons.
+The video management system allows you to upload, manage, and display YouTube videos through the admin dashboard.
+Videos are displayed on the home page in beautiful card layouts with thumbnails and play buttons.

 ## Database Schema